You know that collagen is crucial for supple skin. You may even know that it is needed for joint health.*

 Collagen for Smooth Movement

+Much of the body's connective tissue is also made of collagen, which forms a scaffold to provide strength and structure to bones, muscles and tendons.
 And in joints, type II collagen helps build the cartilage that allows for easy movement.
-Type X is another collagen crucial to joint health.*
+(Type X is another collagen crucial to joint health.)*

 Pure, Absorbable Peptides